🌍 From Asia-Pacific to EMEA to LATAM, partners use PIE™ to capture Microsoft incentives and fast-track advanced specializations →

 ❌ Mistake 3: Not setting up PAL before the deployment

 ECIF-funded deployments generate Azure consumption.
-If your PAL is not established before the deployment begins, you lose PEC (15%) on every dollar of consumption.
-PIE's PAL Manager sends magic links to every consultant β€” one click establishes PAL.
+If your PAL is not established before the deployment begins, that consumption won't count toward your ACR — weakening your designation scoring and PDM/Field Seller relationship.
+For CSP partners, missing PAL also means losing Partner Earned Credit.
+PIE's PAL Manager sends magic links to every consultant — one click establishes PAL.
 Establish PAL/DPOR in every connected environment before work starts.

 ❌ Mistake 4: Ignoring performance measurement

-ECIF is not free money β€” Microsoft tracks whether the funded deployment actually produces the committed ACR.
+ECIF is not free money — Microsoft tracks whether the funded deployment actually produces the committed ACR.
 Partners who consistently fail to meet ROI targets get paused from future ECIF nominations.
 Set realistic ACR commitments you can deliver, and use PIE's SOW Tracker to monitor delivery milestones against your commitments.

 ECIF Impact Calculator